Camp Take Hold

 Camp Take Hold was developed by Brainy Camps in conjunction with the Department of Physical Medicine at Children’s National Health System.
 Parents can feel comfortable that their children are under the constant care of trained and experienced doctors, nurses and healthcare professionals.
 Headed by Dr. Jeffrey Rabin, MD, the campers work directly with physical and occupational therapists to improve the use of their extremities as they work and play with their peers.
 Through partially induced restraint, they are encouraged to use their involved side.
 Camp activities are utilized to reinforce the therapy.

-members of Children's National Health System's Department of Physical Medicine through the Employee Giving Campaign, donations made to Brainy Camps through our Holiday Giving Campaign, The ARC of Montgomery County, a grant from Helping Children Grow, Maryland Community Connection, and private donations.
+the ARC of Montgomery County, a grant from Helping Children Grow, Maryland Community Connection, Federal Government Combined Federal Campaign, and private donations.